WDI-SEA/notes/05-express/express-mongoose/readme.md

 });
 ```

 Now run the app with `nodemon index.js` to see the result!
+You can define class methods in a similar manner by attaching the method to `.statics` instead of `.methods`

 ## Interacting with MongoDB's CRUD